redhat-scholars/istio-tutorial/readme.md

 ### Retry
 Instead of failing immediately, retry the Service N more times

-You could update the RecommendationsController.java to throw out some 503's or you could leverage Istio's fault injection capability.
-We will use Istio and return 503's about 50% of the time
+We will use Istio and return 503's about 50% of the time.
+Send all users to v2 which will throw out some 503's

 ```
 oc create -f istiofiles/route-rule-recommendations-v2_503.yml